ChevyRay/chevyray.dev/content/blog/2024-08-09-shipping-175-pixel-fonts/index.md

 ### Chaining Edges

 The next part is tricky.
 We need to take that list of edges and build a *path* out of them by attaching them together.
-If we imagine each point as a `(tail, head)` tuple representing an edge, then we can write an algorithm that attaches all the overlapping heads to all the overlapping tails to create a contiguous path.
+If we imagine each edge as a `(tail, head)` tuple of points, then we can write an algorithm that attaches all the overlapping heads to all the overlapping tails to create a contiguous path.

 > Rust code